Jewish almond cookie: Origins

 In the early 1900s, Chinese restaurants were among the few non-Jewish eateries that allowed Jewish people entry and let them dine on the premises.
 This, along with the fact that dairy and meat are practically never combined in Chinese cuisine, contributed to the rise in popularity of Chinese cuisine in American Jewish culture.
 A similar Chinese cookie was likely served at some Chinese restaurants in New York City during this time, and it has been theorized that this was the inspiration for the Jewish almond cookie, and was when this cookie was introduced into American Jewish cuisine.

 Later history

 This cookie was adapted to address both Jewish dietary concerns (kosher), as well as the difficulty in procuring ingredients such as almond flour or almond oil at that time.
-Jewish almond cookies were first made with almond paste (marzipan), and vegetable shortening, instead of the traditional almond flour and liquid oil used in Chinese new year cookies.
+Jewish almond cookies were first made with almond paste (marzipan), and vegetable shortening, instead of the traditional almond flour and liquid oil used in Chinese cookies.
 This created a smoother, less grainy texture for Jewish almond cookies versus Chinese cookies.

 Jewish almond cookies quickly spread in popularity as they are pareve and could be eaten after fleishig meals containing meat.
 Thus, Jewish almond cookies became a staple of the cookie counter in street Jewish delis across America.